gurwinderantal/crs/README.md

 ## Getting Started

 ### Prerequisites
+This package depends on certain operators that are only available in **PHP 7.0 or later**.

-This package uses PHP's SOAP extension to connect to SOAP APIs.
-Please ensure that you have the PHP SOAP extension installed.
+It also uses PHP's SOAP extension to connect to SOAP APIs.
+Please ensure that you have the **PHP SOAP** extension installed.

 You can look for the SOAP extension in your phpinfo to see if it is already installed.